 The next meeting of the 2014-2015 Triangle Intellectual History Seminar is Sunday, March 22, 2015.
-Kris Manjapra, Assistant Professor of History at Tufts University will be leading a discussion on “Twin Cities of Counter-Modernity: The Tangled Intellectual History of Berlin and Calcutta in the Age of Empire.”
+Kris Manjapra, Assistant Professor of History at Tufts University will be leading a discussion on “Twin Cities of Modernism: The Tangled Intellectual History of Berlin and Calcutta in the Age of Empire.”

 The next meeting of the 2014-2015 Triangle Intellectual History Seminar is Sunday, April 12, 2015.
 Eric Oberle, Assistant Professor of History in the Faculty of Interdisciplinary Humanities and Communications at Arizona State University will be leading a discussion on “Negative Identity and the Twentieth Century: Adorno, Dubois, Heidegger, Arendt.”

 View Past Events